 Although many burial insurance companies limit insurance policies to people 80 years old or younger, there are some companies that offer coverage up to 85 years old.
 In both cases, however, your parent(s) will have to medically qualify to get a level benefit policy where there is no waiting period.

-Here are the companies we recommend for seniors up to 80 years old:
+Here are the companies we recommend for buying life insurance for your parents:

 These are the companies that we recommend for seniors from 81 to 85 years old: